TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis

-As a final task, we evaluate models on question answering by providing natural language questions with time series data to support their responses.
+As a final task, we evaluate models on time series and network-level question answering by providing natural language questions with time series data.
 Using the Q\&A samples outlined in Section~\ref{sec:qna_curation}, we design an evaluation pipeline that measures performance using either mean absolute error or accuracy, depending on the type of question.
 Since the time series component of the Q\&A task is structured by covariates, and for ease of presentation, we report results using the KPI that achieves the best and worst performance (in terms of MAE) within the relevant task category.
-For the network-related Q\&A tasks, each model is provided with contextual information regarding the locations zones and overall network configuration.
-Given the textual component of this task and the lack of strong foundational time series and text models, we restrict our evaluation to language models, as they are currently the only available models capable of processing both natural language and time series data in a unified manner.
+For the network-level Q\&A tasks, each model is provided with contextual information regarding the locations zones and overall network configuration.
 The results of this evaluation are summarized in Table~\ref{tab:qnaresults}.